JCollinJones25/War/README.md

 * Winner is determined once certain score is reached

 ## Stretch Goals
+* give design to card when face up
 * Display text "War!" if there is a tie
 * give cards flip effect in css